 There are a number of required architectural components required for an end-to-end framework for STI.

 The figure below shows the SHAKEN reference architecture.
+This is a logical view of the architecture and doesn’t mandate any particular deployment and/or implementation.
+For reference, this reference architecture is specifically based on the 3GPP IMS architecture with an IMS application server, and is only done as an example reference for discussion in this document.

 Figure 1: SHAKEN reference architecture